 When it comes to Swiss food and cuisine, most people just think of cheese and chocolate.
-And who can blame them.
+And who can blame them?
 After all, the Swiss have been producing these for so long, that they are now famous for them both.

-However, if you are on a trip to Switzerland and want to get a taste for the “real Swiss food” that the locals eat every day, then there are a few other dishes you will want to try.
+However, if you are on a trip to Switzerland and want to get a taste of the “real Swiss food” that the locals eat every day, then there are a few other dishes you will want to try.
 Starting with breakfast and ending with some sweets to go with your coffee, there are more options than you might have heard about.

 So, without further ado, let’s take a look at some authentic Swiss food.
 While the country might be, there is absolutely nothing neutral about Swiss cooking.

 Visiting other destinations in Europe?
 Check out our other delicious guides:

 Let’s start with breakfast.
 After all, they say it is the most important meal of the day.
 And what better way to get your day off to a great start than with a bowl of healthy Swiss Birchermuesli.